jhayase/jhayase.github.io/_pages/about.md

   - /about.html
 ---

-Jonathan Hayase is a 4th year PhD student at the [Paul G. Allen School of Computer Science & Engineering ](https://www.cs.washington.edu/) advised by [Sewoong Oh](https://homes.cs.washington.edu/~sewoong/).
+Hi!
+I'm a 4<sup>th</sup> year PhD student at the [Paul G. Allen School of Computer Science & Engineering ](https://www.cs.washington.edu/) advised by [Sewoong Oh](https://homes.cs.washington.edu/~sewoong/).
+I am mainly insterested in security and privacy in Machine Learning.

+This past summer (2023), I was a Google Student Researcher working with [Nicholas Carlini](https://nicholas.carlini.com/).